-All contributions to the Trust Fund are made by Contributing Employers in accordance with their written agreements.
+All contributions to the Trust Fund are made by Contributing Employers under the Plan in accordance with their written agreements.
 Benefits are administered by the Board of Trustees.

 Plan Sponsor and Administrator

 The Plan is administered by a joint Board of Trustees consisting of Union Trustees and Employer Trustees.
 The office of the Board of Trustees may be contacted at: